Dizzy611/StreamStatus/README.md

 is to create a generic overlay system for twitch streams, potentially including a direct OBS plugin instead of the use of browser support, as well as layout tables and tables of memory addresses for different games.
 This is currently planned for future, and as of this writing the code here is best suited for streaming Final Fantasy 7.
 This code can be freely distributed and modified.
-See the COPYING file for details.
+See the LICENSE file for details.